Conditions

 • Cyanotic, or blue, gum color

-• Panting in dogs that does not subside with rest
+• Panting in dogs that do not subside with rest

 • Marked respiratory noise (may indicate an obstruction)